 Which Identity Providers are supported by ByD?

-ByD supports SAML 2.0 only.
+ByD supports SAML 2.0 and OAuth 2.0 SAML Bearer authentication.

 User provisioning in ByD